guess-who-haiku/guess-who-haiku/README.md

 });
 ```

 - Using `Styled Components` allowed us to implement responsive and intuitive styling, and greatly reduced redundant styling work across components with shared visual themes.
+Additionally, we employed React Hooks extensively throughout our application components, allowing us to add stateful logic without changing or wrapping component hierarchy in "wrapper hell"

 - With all of us contributing to the application, we wanted to use a frontend file architecture that would help us better organize our code.
 We favored the "duck" react-redux file structure in order to better facilitate collaboration and reduce merge conflicts.